DO YOU NEED A HEAD TANK MONITOR ON YOUR BOAT?

 I didn't get a chance to install the monitor until the Spring of 2020.
 The installation was pretty easy, but as with most boat projects, it took me longer than I thought it would.
 The SOLO Tank Monitor has the following features:

-- Panel will monitor the liquid level on one (1) tank.
+- The panel will monitor the liquid level on one (1) tank.

 - Panel size: 3.75" X 2"